-- (f) A finding of lack of capacity under this section must not be construed to determine the patient's competence for any other purpose. - (g) The court may authorize the administration of neuroleptic psychotropic medication until the termination of a determinate commitment.
-If the patient is committed for an indeterminate period, the court may authorize treatment of neuroleptic with psychotropic medication for not more than two years, subject to the patient's right to petition the court for review of the order.
-The treatment facility or program must submit annual reports to the court, which shall provide copies to the patient and the respective attorneys. - (h) The court may limit the maximum dosage of neuroleptic psychotropic medication that may be administered. - (i) If physical force is required to administer the neuroleptic medication, only injectable medications may be used.
-If physical force is needed to administer the medication, administration may only take place in a treatment facility or therapeutic setting where the person's condition can be reassessed and appropriate medical staff personnel qualified to administer medication are available, including in the community, a county jail, or a correctional facility.
-A nasogastric tube must not be used to administer psychotropic medication involuntarily. - Subd.
+- (h) The court may limit the maximum dosage of neuroleptic psychotropic medication that may be administered. - (i) If physical force is required to administer the neuroleptic medication, the facility or program may only use injectable medications.
+If physical force is needed to administer the medication, medication may only take place be administered in a treatment facility or therapeutic setting where the person's condition can be reassessed and appropriate medical staff personnel qualified to administer medication are available, including in the community, a county jail, or a correctional facility.
+The facility or program may not use a nasogastric tube to administer psychotropic medication involuntarily. - Subd.
 9. Immunity.
 A substitute decision-maker who consents to treatment is not civilly or criminally liable for the performance of or the manner of performing the treatment.
 A person is not liable for performing treatment without consent if the substitute decision-maker has given written consent.
 This provision does not affect any other liability that may result from the manner in which the treatment is performed. - Subd.
 10. Review.
-A patient or other person may petition the court under section 253B.17 for review of any determination under this section or for a decision regarding the administration of neuroleptic psychotropic medications, appointment of a substitute decision-maker, or the patient's capacity to make decisions regarding administration of neuroleptic psychotropic medications.

-Sec.
-56. Minnesota Statutes 2018, section 253B.0921, is amended to read:
+A patient or other person may petition the court under section 253B.17 for review of any determination under this section or for a decision regarding the administration of neuroleptic psychotropic medications, appointment of a substitute decision-maker, or the patient's capacity to make decisions regarding administration of neuroleptic psychotropic medications. - Sec.
+55. Minnesota Statutes 2018, section 253B.0921, is amended to read: